domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

   - 0
 ```

+It can be also defined in a problem file.

 ## Problem YAML

 A problem file is used to define problem features that are specific to particular problem instances.